Export Image

 • When restoring a virtual machine from VMDK-linked, you must attach boot.vmdk as the first drive in the boot order, and C.vmdk as the second drive.
 Adding drives in this order fixes virtualization failures for some MBR and BIOS-based agents, including NTFS bootstrap code corruption, which may typically be ignored by production agents since Windows uses a 'system reserved' partition for booting by default.

-• You cannot export multiple images to the same USB device because the process formats the USB drive at the beginning of each export.
+• Multiple images cannot be exported to the same USB device because the process formats the USB drive at the beginning of each export.
 If you want to save multiple Image Exports on the same USB device, you will need to save each export to a network share, then plug the USB device into a computer on the same network, and copy the images from the network share to the USB device.]

 Which VMWare file format should I choose?